 Consider Syfe REIT+ for example.
 The portfolio holds 20 of Singapore’s largest REITs including:

-Yes, it will take some patience and discipline to invest consistently and grow your dividend portfolio over time.
+It will take some patience and discipline to grow your passive income streams and invest consistently.
 Rome wasn’t built in a day after all.
 But if passive income is what you seek, the payoff can be worth it.